-- Demonstrate fundamental knowledge of the physical and chemical properties of the lithosphere and hydrosphere (minerals, rocks, soils, and water); geologic time and earth history; and crustal materials and dynamics in the context of plate tectonics theory. - Demonstrate skills in mineral, rock, and soil identification; interpretation of topographic and geologic maps; and interpreting and evaluating geological data, hypotheses and ideas. - 3.
-Gain an understanding of the societal relevance of earth systems. - 4.
-Effectively communicate this knowledge and these skills using written and/or oral methods.
+- 1. Demonstrate knowledge of: the physical and chemical properties of the lithosphere and hydrosphere (minerals, rocks, soils, and water); geologic time and earth history; and crustal materials and dynamics in the context of plate tectonics theory. - 2.
+Demonstrate competence in fundamental geological skills and quantitative analysis including: mineral, rock, and soil identification; interpretation of topographic and geologic maps and cross-sections with basics of three-dimensional conceptualization; and the ability to collect and interpret field and laboratory observations. - 3.
+Effectively communicate knowledge and interpretations using written, oral, and graphical skills both on a formal and extemporaneous basis. - 4.
+Gain an understanding of the societal relevance of earth systems.